jambonz/next-static-site/markdown/docs/jambonz-ui/fonts-and-icons.md

 # Fonts and icons

-The point of the Jambonz UI library is for jambonz apps to be "on brand" and share a cohesive foundational design DNA.
+The point of the Jambonz UI library is for jambonz apps to be "on brand" and share a cohesive foundational design system.
 With that in mind, the official font family for jambonz is called [Objectivity](https://www.behance.net/gallery/60530395/Objectivity-Free-Font-Family).
 Objectivity is a free, open-source font available for download online.
 The UI kit provides the font files already optimized for web use in the `woff` format.
 Jambonz doesn't utilize every member of the font family but you can view the full font specimen [here](https://www.fontsquirrel.com/fonts/objectivity).

 ##### Available fonts for web use: